 I don’t do “a lick of paint”.
 I despise that phrase.
 I think it undermines the amount of work which is, in my opinion, mostly in the preparation*.
 I properly prepare the surface (stripping paint if necessary) which is the most time consuming part of my method.

-For wood which will be exposed to water my method consists of five layers of paint.
-I strip then: primer, two coats of undercoat, two coats of Dulux weathshield gloss.
+For wood which will be exposed to water my method consists of five layers of oil based paint.
+I strip (the old paint that is) then: primer, two coats of undercoat, two coats of gloss.

-I lightly sand in between coats to ensure the paint will not flake.
-I leave 24 hours in between each coat to enable the oil to properly dry – sometimes more for the gloss.
+I lightly sand in between coats to ensure the paint will not flake (see example in one of my door restoration projects).
+I leave at least 24 hours in between each coat to enable the oil to dry – more for the gloss.

 I also apply low tac masking tape around edges to protect glass from splash-back and to ensure a crisp paint line (click here for stimulating video demonstration).